 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 350–400 words, demonstrate course-related knowledge, and reference at least 1 source.
-In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt.
+Each thread must be 350–400 words, demonstrate course-related knowledge, and reference 1 source.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–250 words.
 These assignments are tied to measurable learning outcomes A, B, C, D, and E.

-After reading Regelski chapters 1, 3, and Appendix A, the student will write a paper in current Turabian format, summarizing the concepts in the material.
+After reviewing "Read: Regelski: Chapters 1, 3, Appendix A" the student will write a paper in current Turabian format, summarizing the concepts in the material.
 The summary must contain 5–7 pages of content, a title and bibliography page, and at least 4 references to scholarly sources, in addition to the Bible.
 Course textbooks may be used as sources for this assignment.

 The student will select 1 course and develop a 12-week Curriculum Project that focuses on the praxial music education approach.
 This project will be comprised of 5 charts.
 The Curriculum Project will assist the student in producing effective teaching and training strategies to facilitate teaching and learning through a paraxial approach.
 The student will submit the assignment in 6 parts, with all references formatted in current Turabian style:

-Applying the concepts from the textbook readings and presentations for the module/week, the student will assume the position of curriculum designer for his or her selected course.
+Applying the concepts from the textbook readings and presentations for the module: week, the student will assume the position of curriculum designer for his or her selected course.
 He or she will create an original syllabus draft and an analysis of the course in order to produce an overall 12-week plan focused on a praxial approach which uses curriculum planning and the Analysis Chart.
 Part 1 must include a minimum of 4 cited scholarly sources.
 Textbooks may be used as sources.
 This assignment is aligned with measurable learning outcomes B, C, and D.

-Applying the concepts from the textbook readings and presentations for the module/week, and after evaluating and reflecting on the completed Analysis Chart, the student will apply specific instructional, visual, and technical strategies to produce a praxial prototype of the learning outcomes, assessments, and exercises for the 12-week plan by completing the Design Chart.
+Applying the concepts from the textbook readings and presentations for the module: week, and after evaluating and reflecting on the completed Analysis Chart, the student will apply specific instructional, visual, and technical strategies to produce a praxial prototype of the learning outcomes, assessments, and exercises for the 12-week plan by completing the Design Chart.
 Part 2 must include a minimum of 5 cited scholarly sources; meaning, at least 1 reference for each learning outcome/rationale.
 This assignment is aligned with measurable learning outcomes C and D.

-Applying the concepts from the textbook readings and presentations for the module/week, and after evaluating and reflecting upon the previously submitted Design Chart, the student will create an advanced organizer for 1 lesson using 3 methods of delivery presented in a Development Chart.
+Applying the concepts from the textbook readings and presentations for the module: week, and after evaluating and reflecting upon the previously submitted Design Chart, the student will create an advanced organizer for 1 lesson using 3 methods of delivery presented in a Development Chart.
 The student must also complete the Gagne Events of Instruction chart and describe specifically how each instructional event is accomplished, providing at least 1 reference per entry from the course textbooks in current Turabian format.
 This assignment is aligned with measurable learning outcomes B, C, and D.

-Applying the concepts from the textbook readings and presentations for the module/week, and after evaluating and reflecting upon the previously submitted Development Chart, the student will revisit the content and identify 6 items and 6 tasks necessary prior to instruction.
+Applying the concepts from the textbook readings and presentations for the module: week, and after evaluating and reflecting upon the previously submitted Development Chart, the student will revisit the content and identify 6 items and 6 tasks necessary prior to instruction.
 Each task and item listed must include a corresponding reference, in current Turabian format, to support its use.
 This assignment is aligned with measurable learning outcomes A, B, C, D, and E.

 The student will review all four charts and the syllabus and will identify 10 strategies, activities, or formative assessments that should be revised in order to strengthen the overall plan toward praxial approach.
 The 10 selected items for revision must be highlighted in the rationale box followed by the original item to provide comparison.
 The student must provide a rationale as to why he or she believes the revision should be made, or why it will be more effective, supported with at least 1 reference.

-Each quiz will cover the Reading & Study material for the assigned modules: weeks, or may be cumulative per description.
-Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a time limit.
+Each quiz will cover the Learn material for the assigned modules: weeks, or may be cumulative per description.
+Each quiz will be open-book/open-notes, contain varying numbers of multiple-choice and true/false questions, and have a time limit.
 These assignments are tied to measurable learning outcomes A, C, D, and E.